Learning How to Promote Your Autoresponder

 • Ecourse – Create a series of messages on a specific topic.

-• Software – Hire a developer to make some simple but useful software for your market.
+• Software – Hire a developer to make simple but helpful software for your market.

-• A Practical Tool – a handy spreadsheet, worksheet, pattern.
+• A Practical Tool – a handy spreadsheet, worksheet, or pattern.

 • Audio – A recording or live teleseminar invitation.

 • Video – Whether it’s instructional, informative, or entertaining, it doesn’t matter.

 Of course, having a great freebie for your autoresponder is fine and dandy – you still must sell it.